s-nakaoka/choreonoid-doc/en/simulation/howto-implement-controller.rst

 Initialization Process
 ----------------------

-The initialization of a controller is done by overriding the 'initialize' function in a SimpleController inheriting class.
+The initialization of a controller is done by overriding the initialize() function in a SimpleController inheriting class.

 In the sample, the Body object used for I/O is obtained with: ::

  ioBody = io->body();

-.
 This object will be accessed repeatedly, so it is stored in ioBody variable for efficiency and descriptive simplification for use.

 Similarly, the time step value is stored in dt variable with: ::